QuantumFusion-network/spec/docs/PolkaVM/polkavm_pallet.md

 ## QF Framework for Smart Contracts PolkaVM v2

-The first implementation of the QF Framework is too low level.
+The first implementation of the QF Framework is too low level, team understand it.
+It was done for testing integration of two runtimes.
 Here is an example of Smart contract code:

 ```rust